-A couple of months ago I wrote a blog entry called “Sales 101 – Compelling Messages” which talks about the need for strong messages.
+Some time ago I wrote a blog entry called “Sales 101 – Compelling Messages” which talks about the need for strong messages.
 Today I want to talk a little about actually communicating those messages.

 Most documents that clients read tend to just state the facts, and expect the client to translate that into what it means for them.
+You should never expect your client to do the work of understanding your value … YOU need to be clearly articulate that message!

 For example, I could state that our company is a 15 year old national, professional staffing company which has been named a 50 best Managed Company every year since 1999.
 We supply IT professionals, Finance & Accounting people and Executive/Management Consultants.

 I would be stating some facts in a concise manner, which isn’t awful … but it doesn’t SELL the company.
+It doesn’t tell a client why they might want to work with Eagle.

 If I want to turn that into selling messages then I need to tell the client what that means to them.
 I need to ask the question, “so what”?